ZoneMinder/zoneminder/README.txt

 from version 1.17.1 however this is not ubiquitous on all distributions.
 The existence of this function is now tested for by the configure script and it is not used if not present. o    Add Max Alarm Threshold.
-Previously the alarm threshold (which  is  the  amount  a pixel has  to  differ  from  it's counterpart  in  the  reference image)  existed  only  in  a 'minimum'  form  meaning  pixels that  were  more  different matched.
+Previously the alarm threshold (which is the amount a pixel has to differ from it's counterpart in the reference image) existed only in a `minimum' form meaning pixels that were more different matched.
 A maximum has now been added to assist in screening out large changes in brightness.
-In addition to this a number of  new  consistency  checks have been  added  to  the  zone definition form to try and prevent bogus or invalid settings.

-o     Diagnostic Zone Images.
+In addition to this a number of new consistency checks have been added to the zone definition form to try and prevent bogus or invalid settings. o    Diagnostic Zone Images.
 A regularly requested feature is that of adding extra information to allow diagnostics of the process of image detection.
 This has previously been somewhat hit and miss but in this version a new configuration option ZM_RECORD_DIAG_IMAGES has been included to allow this.
 This option will generate several images for each captured frame in an alarm including each reference image and a series of images containing the image differences at various stages in the process.
-It is not possible to record these for  the  image prior  to  an alarm but those following it are included  and should  assist in tuning the zones to provide optimal motion detection.

-o     Event  Images  Renamed.
+It is not possible to record these for the image prior to an alarm but those following it are included and should assist in tuning the zones to provide optimal motion detection. o    Event Images Renamed.
 The capture and analysis images recorded during an event have been renamed from capture- ???.jpg to ???-capture, and from analyse-???.jpg to ???- analyse.jpg.
 This is to allow all images (including diagnostic ones) to be associated with the frame sequence number more easily.
 This means that old events will no longer be able to be viewed as the wrong image will be being searched for.
-To avoid this you can use the new 'zmupdate.pl' utility to rename all  your  old images by doing 'perl zmupdate.pl -r'  as  an appropriately privileged or root user.

-o     Version  checking.
+To avoid this you can use the new `zmupdate.pl' utility to rename all your old images by doing `perl zmupdate.pl -r' as an appropriately privileged or root user. o    Version checking.
 ZoneMinder will now optionally check for new versions of itself at zoneminder.com.
 This is done with a simple http get and no personal information otherwise than your current version of ZoneMinder is transmitted or recorded.
 If new versions are found you may be alerted of them via the web interface.
-This is an  initial  step  towards enhancing and automating the upgrade process.

-o    Force Java.
+This is an initial step towards enhancing and automating the upgrade process. o    Force Java.
 Previously ZoneMinder could be forced to override it's detection of browser capabilities to prevent the Cambozola Java applet being used.
 However sometimes the opposite effect was desired and using the applet was preferred to native image handling.
-This has now been made possible by making the ZM_CAN_STREAM option tri-state allowing 'auto', 'yes' or 'no' to be used to provide all alternatives. o     Alarms Cleared on Exit.
+This has now been made possible by making the ZM_CAN_STREAM option tri-state allowing `auto', `yes' or `no' to be used to provide all alternatives. o    Alarms Cleared on Exit.
 In previous versions if an alarm was present when the analysis daemon (zma) exited the alarm would remain flagged.
-This had little effect except if  the monitor was being watched however it was a bit annoying so any alarm flag is now cleared when this daemon exits.

-o     New Languages.
+This had little effect except if the monitor was being watched however it was a bit annoying so any alarm flag is now cleared when this daemon exits. o    New Languages.
 Translations for Japanese (ja_jp), French (fr_fr) and Russian (ru_ru) are now included.

-13.20.
+12.21.
 Release 1.17.1
 Bugfixes and additional languages.

 o     Login  Bug.
 A bug was identified whereby an unauthorised